Call Us to Find a Therapist: 1-888-563-2112 ext.1

-Sexual intimacy can be one of the most satisfying and fulfilling experiences, but for many, sexual activity is void of pleasure.
-Sex therapists are trained to help individuals and couples enhance their sexual experiences by discovering what emotional fences are creating barriers to sexual enjoyment.
-Often, sexual issues are a result of negative feelings, traumatic experiences or even anger, that prevent one from being able to fully participate during sexual intercourse.
-Whether the physical symptom exhibits itself through inability to achieve orgasm or maintain arousal, or even through painful sex, a sex therapist can help one identify the psychological source of the physical symptom.
-By treating the whole person, psychologically and physically, a therapist can help a client enhance their sexual experience.
+Sexual intimacy can be one of the most satisfying and fulfilling experiences, but for many people, sexual activity is void of pleasure.
+Sex therapists are trained to help individuals and couples identify the source of their distress and reduce or remove those emotional barriers in order to enhance sexual experiences.
+Whether the physical symptom manifests through the inability to achieve orgasm or maintain arousal, or even through painful sex, a sex therapist can help identify the psychological source of the symptom.
+By treating the whole person, psychologically and physically, a therapist can help a person enhance his or her sexual experiences.